 Improve range of motion, increase strength and flexibility as a stand alone treatment or in conjunction with any other type of therapy.
 Using Reciprocal Inhibition these movements will not only elongate tight muscles and ligaments that have been treated, reeducate the injured tissue, but will also strengthen weaken areas without activating the stretch reflex.

-Receiving a passing grade of 70% 2 CE credits will be awarded.
 After payment is received a launch page with the course, presentation slides, and course manual will be sent by email as soon as possible (usually within one day).